ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 PCM (pulse code modulation) requires changing values to generate noise

 UWD (ultra-wideband) is short range RF used to detect people and devices

+* JTAG (Joint Test Action Group): hardware interface to connect chips to testing hardware Testing method in standard is known as a boundary scan TAP (Test Access Port) is on supported chip that is controlled with TMS signal.
+Contains IR and DR registers.
+Will process JTAG instructions TDI, TDO, TCK, TMS, TRST (optional)

+jtag flashing faster than uart as parallel

+* UART
+EN/RST (enable/reset) signal will trigger a hard reset asserting BOOT button will trigger DTR/RTS RS-232 signal to put board in download mode after reset due to improper FTDI serial driver while holding BOOT button press EN and flash
+$(dmesg | grep /dev/ttyUSB0; lsof; dialout group)

 ## RTOS
 Superloop would be a task.
 Periodically queue and dequeue data from interrupts